Dina Merrill: Board memberships

 Merrill was a presidential appointee to the board of trustees of the John F. Kennedy Center for the Performing Arts, a trustee of the Eugene O'Neill Theater Center, and a vice president of the New York City Mission Society.
 In 1980, Merrill joined the board of directors of her father's E. F. Hutton & Co., continuing on the board and the compensation committee of Lehman Brothers when it acquired Hutton, for over 18 years.

-Personal life
+Personal life and death

 Merrill was married three times.
 In 1946, she wed Stanley M. Rumbough Jr., an heir to the Colgate-Palmolive toothpaste fortune and entrepreneur.
-They had three children, Nedenia Colgate Rumbough; David Post Rumbough; and Stanley Rumbough, III, before divorcing in 1966.
+They had three children, Nedenia Colgate Rumbough; David Post Rumbough; and Stanley Rumbough III, before divorcing in 1966.
 Later that year, she wed actor Cliff Robertson, with whom she had a daughter, Heather Robertson.
 The couple divorced in 1986.

-In 1989, she married producer Ted Hartley.
+In 1989, she married producer Ted Hartley, and they remained married until her death.

 On May 22, 2017, Merrill died at her home in East Hampton, New York at age 93.
-She had been suffering from dementia with Lewy bodies.
+She had been suffering from Lewy Body Dementia.

 Two of Merrill's four children predeceased her.
+David died in a boating accident a few weeks before his 24th birthday, and Heather died from ovarian cancer at the age of 38.

+She was a registered Republican, and she headed a pro-choice group called "Republican Majority for Choice."